m7-7/replit-git-test/CONTRIBUTING.md

 ```

 ### 5. Create Pull Request
-Go to the [GitHub repository](https://github.com/m7-7/replit-git-test) and create a Pull Request from your branch to the main branch.
+Go to the [GitHub repository](https://github.com/m7-7/replit-git-test) and create a Pull Request from your branch to the master branch.

 ## Manual Workflow (Alternative)